dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 ![](./images/sqa.PNG)
 ![](./images/pp2.PNG)

-We can also use the link provided to see the provisioning in the pulumi console.
+Use the displayed link to see the provisioning in the pulumi console/GUI.

 ![](./images/qqaa.PNG)

 ![](./images/plink.PNG)